RohinPat/Reversi/src/README.txt

 Board gameBoard = new Board(8); // Initialize a board with 8 hexagonal rows
-Cell cell = new Cell(Disc.EMPTY); // Create an empty cell Coordinate coord = new Coordinate(4, 4); // Define a coordinate for the center of the board gameBoard.setCell(coord, cell); // Place the cell on the board BoardRenderer renderer = new BoardRenderer(gameBoard); // Create a renderer for the board System.out.println(renderer.toString()); // Display the board
+Cell cell = new Cell(Disc.EMPTY); // Create an empty cell Coordinate coord = new Coordinate(4, 4); // Define a coordinate for the center of the board gameBoard.setCell(coord, cell); // Place the initial cells on the board BoardRenderer renderer = new BoardRenderer(gameBoard); // Create a renderer for the board System.out.println(renderer.toString()); // Display the board